C-D-Lewis/dash-api/README.md

 ### Client Apps

 These are the known apps that use the Dash API - check them out!
-If you are using the Dash API in your app, let me know, and I'll add your app here!
+If you are using the Dash API in your app, raise an issue or otherwise let me know, and I'll add your app here!

 - Snowy - [Pebble appstore](https://apps.getpebble.com/en_US/application/561960c8a1dd2652af00000d)